 The Blue Monster at Doral is home to the PGA Tour's Doral-Ryder Open, and is the most well known of the five championship layouts at this resort.
 The PGA Tour event is that is held each year in February has to be one of the pro's favorites, as the amenities here are remarkable.
 For the golfing public, it is

 a treat to be able to stay here and play courses frequented by professional players - and to enjoy the first class service afforded all guests.
 Besides the 5

-championship courses and practice facilities, the Doral Resort provides first class accommodations, a full service spa, swimming pools, workout facility,
+championship courses and practice facilities, the Trump National Doral Miami provides first class accommodations, a full service spa, swimming pools,

-fine and casual dining, children's programs, and other top notch recreational opportunities and amenities.
-Once here - you will not need your car!
-For
+workout facility, fine and casual dining, children's programs, and other top notch recreational opportunities and amenities.
+Once here - you will not need